surniaulula/wpsso-strip-schema-microdata/README.md

 <!-- about -->

 <p>The WPSSO Strip Schema Microdata (WPSSO SSM) add-on removes old Schema Microdata and RDFa markup from the webpage.
 The settings page also provides for the removal of duplicate / conflicting social and SEO meta tags.
-WPSSO SSM filters the webpage dynamically, allowing you to activate / deactivate the add-on to easily enable / disable the removal of old Schema Midata, RDFa, and duplicate meta tags.
+WPSSO SSM filters the webpage dynamically, allowing you to activate / deactivate the add-on to easily enable / disable the removal of old Schema Microdata, RDFa, and duplicate meta tags.
 WPSSO SSM filters are <em>very</em> fast - generally running in under 0.003 seconds!</p>

 <!-- /about -->